pbayer/ProcessFlows.jl/README.md

 - throughput,
 - cost.

-`PFlow` takes a hybrid approach between specialization and generalization.
+`PFlow` takes a hybrid approach, generalizing only as much as needed and being specific as much as useful.
 It provides a model kit for basic entities of production systems or projects like

 - work units,
 - orders,
-- materials
+- materials.

 Those entities can be